harshitpaunikar1/marriage-age-prediction-flask-app/.github/project-buildup-history.md

 - Task summary: Added comprehensive input validation to the prediction endpoint.
 The model expects seven numeric inputs and was previously silently coercing or failing on bad inputs.
 Now returns a clear error message listing which fields are missing or out of expected range, and the API documentation in the README was updated to show the valid input schema.
 - Deliverable: Input validation added.
 Error messages describe which fields are invalid.
+## 2023-11-13 - Day 6: Deployment prep

+- Task summary: Prepared the Marriage Age Prediction Flask app for deployment.
+Added a Dockerfile, wrote a docker-compose for local testing, and verified that the app starts cleanly in a container.
+Also ran a quick load test locally with a simple script to make sure it didn't fall over under simultaneous requests.
+The threading model needed to be set explicitly to avoid gunicorn worker timeout issues.
+- Deliverable: Docker setup complete.
+Load test passed.
+Gunicorn worker config corrected.